What is an abdominal ultrasound?

-Once the is done, the gel will be wiped off.
+Once the test is done, the gel will be wiped off.

 The abdominal ultrasound test itself causes no pain.
-But having to lie still for the test may cause mild discomfort.
+But having to lie still or flat for the test may cause mild discomfort.
 And the gel may feel cool and wet.
-The technologist will use all possible comfort measures. he or she will complete the test as quickly as possible to reduce any discomfort.
+The technologist will use all possible comfort measures.
+They will complete the test as quickly as possible to reduce any discomfort.

 What happens after an abdominal ultrasound?